whitson-buck/GEOG-510/readme.md

 Greatest basketball players ever according to me:

 * Jordan
-   Greatest player in terms of image and status.
+⋅⋅⋅Greatest player in terms of image and status.
 Brought the game to international stage.
 6-6 in the finals (which is a team accomplishment but still impressive.)
 * Lebron
-   Best player to ever touch a basketball.
+⋅⋅⋅Best player to ever touch a basketball.
 Physical dominance, technical wizardry, unparalleled longevity, greatest scorer of baskets in the game called basketball.
 * Kareem
 * Magic
 * Shaq